 Bootstrap="true" - Adds Bootsrap (v3) classes to the navigation menu.

 includeParentPageLevel="0" - Whether or not to include the root page in the navigation.
 Sets the nesting level for how many levels to include the parent page for.

 ID="NavMain" - Sets id of the object - used for the html id attribute and referencing in the parser's document object model.

 ClassLiOpen="selected" - This attribute is used for hover css styling.

 ClassLiCurrent="current" - This attribute is used for css styling links based on whether they are currently open.

 Primary Navigation Markup

 As previously stated, the <ss:navigation:primary> tag produces as unordered list that reflects the sitemap of the website.
 The above example of primary navigation will produce the following code when rendering a website:

-When assigning a Synergy 8 control element an ID, make sure it is being assigned a unique ID.
+When assigning a Synergy 8 control element an ID, you need to ensure it is unique.
 If the primary navigation is not assigned an ID it will be assigned a generated ID instead.
-In regards to CSS styling conventions, the ID attribute of an element is supposed to be unique.
+In regards to CSS styling conventions, the ID attribute of an element is supposed to be unique, and you may experience render issues if it is not.
 Where common styling is being used the class attribute can be used in addition to an ID.